magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 `['tag', 'tag1:tag2'], value, event_type`

 ### Event tags
-Each event created by Vamp is gi ven one or more tags.
+Each event created by Vamp is given one or more tags.
 Tags provide meta-information for each stored event and are used for filtering search and for listening.
 Tags can be either a single tag or a combination of two tags separated by a `:`.
 The Vamp convention is to use the first tag as a generic label (for example a group) and the second tag as a specific label (i.e. a specific item in a group)

 ### Event value
 The event value is optional and could be anything you choose to store along with an event.
 Values are not analysed and can't be used for search.
 If you don’t specify value, it will be blank